ewanhowell5195/MinecraftTitleGenerator/README.md

 [Texture submissions video tutorial](https://youtu.be/7OrHBIKknMU)

 ### Compiling
-After making a submission of either a font or a texture, it would be really helpful if you could compile it.
+After making a submission, it would be really helpful if you could compile it.
 If you don't understand how to do this, you can skip this step and I can do it for you.

 #### First time setup:
 1. Install [Node.js](https://nodejs.org/).